The Stranger Religion Quotes

 Meursault has outwardly declined the chaplain’s efforts three times.
-Though he accepts death to be inevitable, he does not want to give up hope for life and freedom – yet.
+Though he accepts death to be inevitable, he doesn't want to give up hope for life and freedom—yet.

 "Why have you refused to see me?" he asked.
 I said that I didn’t believe in God.
 He wanted to know if I was sure and I said that I didn’t see any reason to ask myself that question: it seemed unimportant.
 (2.5.13)

-Meursault’s fight with the chaplain is not interesting because the chaplain is adamant about their opposition, where Meursault doesn’t really care.
+Meursault’s fight with the chaplain is one-sided: the chaplain is adamant about their opposition, but Meursault doesn’t really care.

 "Then God can help you," he said.
 "Every man I have known in your position has turned to Him."
 I acknowledged that that was their right.
 It also meant that they must have had the time for it.
 As for me, I didn’t want anybody’s help, and I just didn’t have the time to interest myself in what didn’t interest me.
 (2.5.14)